dbt-labs/dbt-meshify/docs/index.md

 # dbt_meshify

-`dbt-meshify` is a dbt-core plugin that automates the management and creation of dbt-core model governance features introduced in dbt-core v1.5.
-Each command in the package will leverage your dbt project metadata to create and/or edit the files in your project to properly configure the models in your project with these governance features.
+`dbt-meshify` is a dbt-core plugin that automates the creation of dbt-core model governance features introduced in dbt-core v1.5.
+This package will leverage your dbt project metadata to create and/or edit the files in your project to properly configure the models in your project with these governance features.

 These dbt-core features include: